Edmundo0994/ReactNano_React-Redux_ReactWithReduxPRO/README.md

-*UI+REDUX CLASS*
+*Redux with React Lesson*

-This is the next class of the React degree where you are going to learn how to implement UI on the project.
+This is the next class of the React degree where you are going to learn how to combine Redux with React and let React control the UI